Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Computing and

 \begin{proof} We first show that $C$ contains either a $K_3$ or two disjoint edges.
 If $\D(C)\le 1$ then $C$ must contain two disjoint edges else it has a vertex cover of size at most $1$.
 Otherwise pick $v$ with $d(v)\ge 2$.
 Since $\set{v}$ is not a vertex cover there must be an edge $e$ of $C$ not incident with $v$.
 Either $e$ joins two neighbors of $v$, and $C$ contains a $K_3$, or $e$ is disjoint from some edge incident with $v$.

-Note that if $C'$ is any spanning subgraph of $C$ then $C'$ has at least as many vertex covers of any given size as $C$ does.
-In particular, if $K_3 \of C$ then, since $K_3$ has exactly $3$ vertex covers of size $2$, any other edge of $C$ must be incident to at least one vertex from each pair of vertices in $K_3$, an impossibility.
-Thus in this case $G$ is the union of $K_3$ and isolates.
+If $C$ contains a $K_3$ then we know that every vertex cover of $C$ of size $2$ must contain (and hence consist of) two vertices of the triangle.
+Since $C$ has three vertex covers of size two, we can pick any pair of vertices from the triangle.
+Now $C$ cannot contain another edge; the triangle edges are the only ones covered by all three of these pairs.
+Hence $G$ is the union of $K_3$ and isolates.

-On the other hand, if $2K_2\of C$, then we note that $2K_2$ has four vertex covers of size 2: each non-adjacent pair of vertices is a vertex cover. $C$ cannot have three disjoint edges since $3K_2$ has no vertex covers of size $2$.
-If there is an edge of $C$ incident with only one of the edges in the $2K_2$ then $P_3\cup K_2\of C$ and so $C$ has at most $2$ vertex covers of size $2$.
-Finally, we can't have a $C_4$ in $C$; that has only two vertex covers of size $2$.
-The only remaining possibility is that $C$ is the union of $P_4$ and isolates. \end{proof}
+On the other hand, if $K_3 \not\of G$ and $2K_2\of C$, all vertex covers of size $2$ must contain (and hence consist of) one vertex from each edge of the $2K_2$.
+Since three of the possible pairs are vertex covers of $C$ there must be exactly one other edge of $C$ contained in the vertex set of the $2K_2$, making that induced graph a $P_3$.
+Again, the only potential pairs that are covered by all three vertex covers of size $2$ of the $P_4$ are exactly the $P_4$ edges, so $C$ must be $P_4$ with isolated vertices. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem:nhd}] Since $k_r(N)=3$, $N$ cannot have $r$ or fewer vertices.
-If $N$ has $r+1$ vertices there must be three vertices whose removal leaves a complete graph, and hence $N$ itself is complete on $r+1=3$ vertices, contradicting $r\ge 3$.
+If $N$ has $r+1$ vertices there must be three vertices $v_1,v_2,v_3$ such that each $N\wo\set{v_i}$ is complete, and hence $N$ itself is complete on $r+1=3$ vertices, contradicting $r\ge 3$.
 Thus $N$ has $r+2$ vertices.
+Now letting $C = \compl{N}$, we see that $C$ satisfies the conditions of Lemma~\ref{lem:comp} and we are done. \end{proof}